kevinlekiller/mpv_scripts/autospeed/README.md

     autospeed-osdkey=y
         This follows the same standard as mpv's input.conf.
         Key to press to show the OSD.
-        Pressing this key will display the autospeed OSD. autospeed-estfps=false
+        Pressing this key will display autospeed infortmation on mpv's OSD. autospeed-estfps=false
         true/false - Calculate/change speed if a video has a variable frame rate at the cost of higher CPU usage.